vezel-dev/novadrop/doc/game/data-center-format.md

 `unknown_1`, `unknown_2`, `unknown_3`, `unknown_4`, and `unknown5` are all
 always `0`.
-They are actually part of a tree structure describing the [XSD](https://www.w3.org/TR/xmlschema-1) schema of the data tree, but official data centers never include this information.
+They are actually part of a tree structure describing the [XSD](https://www.w3.org/TR/xmlschema-1) schema of the data graph, but official data centers never include this information.

-`revision` indicates the version of the data tree contained within the file.
+`revision` indicates the version of the data graph contained within the file.
 It is sometimes (but not always) equal to the value sent by the client in the `C_CHECK_VERSION` packet.